DynamicSquid/mirror/README.md

 To build it from source, you'll need a Rust compiler, a C++ compiler, and some way to run a Bash script.
 Or you could just use [repl.it](https://repl.it), which is what I used.
 Just import this GitHub project into repl.it and you're all set!
 Just make sure to create a new file called `source.mir` where you'll write your actual code.

+If you have a repl.it account, fork [this repl](https://repl.it/@DynamicSquid/Mirror#source.mir) and you can start coding right away!

 ## Syntax

 Mirror has a built in `print` function that acts as standard output.